EnzDev/idea-ngx-translate-autocomplete/README.md

 <!-- Plugin description -->
 NgTranslate Toolset extends Angular language support for the NgxTranslate library.
 It provides translation key referencing and autocompletion in your angular templates.

+Plugins look in the resources directories by default, you can configure the plugin in `Settings...` > `Tools` > `NgTranslate Toolset`.
+There, you can define where you store your translations and you favorite language to show in autocompletion.
 <!-- Plugin description end -->

 ## Project ToDo list